-Here's a variety of Headphone amp suggestions from our VP Mark Cohen as of March 2017– keep in mind he has his own biases.
-Some units are amps only; others combine both DAC and amp.
-Prices in USD, and may not be accurate.
+Here's a variety of Headphone amp suggestions from our resident audiofools– keep in mind they have their own biases.
+Some units are amps only, others combine both DAC and amp.
+Prices may not be accurate.
 This is not meant to be the Holy Grail of information; just to help point the buyer in the right direction.
 In no particular order, but grouped by type as possible.

 WOO Audio WA6-SE – great tube sound if you want to be in SET heaven, not very expensive. $1200.